stephomi/nomadsculpt.com/manual/docs/scene.md

 Each time you update the size of the Triplanar primitive, the quality of the mask painting will degrade.

 For now there is no option to 'lock' the painting on a single plane, but maybe it will come in the future.
-You can use the [Connected Topology](stroke.md#connected-topology) to help a little bit, in that if your cursor lie precisely on one plane it won't impact the the other planes.
+You can use the [Connected Topology](stroke.md#connected-topology) to help a little bit, in that if your cursor lies precisely on one plane it won't impact the other planes.
 :::